phylotastic/HistoryOfEarthDocker/README.md

 You can run multiple instances using

-`docker-compose up -d --scale historyofearth=10` for ten instances
+`docker-compose up -d --scale historyofearth=32` for 32 instances

 ## Ideas